Zero Filling and Linear Prediction |

 Method: Linear Prediction is extremely useful in 2D NMR as a way of reducing the acquisition time or increasing the quality of already existing data sets.
 Also, in 1D NMR it is useful when the FID has not decayed to zero before experiment completion.
 This often happens when working with slowly relaxing nuclei (such as quaternary carbons, in 13C-NMR) and in experiments with a wide ppm area (spectral width).

+One of the most common causes of the corruption of the first data points of the FID is the security time or pre-scan delay (time which exists between the pulse and the beginning of the acquisition) which in many cases may not be enough to allow the detector to recover fully from the effect of the pulse.
 Our LP implementation is based in a very fast orthogonalization of Toeplitz matrices which is one of the fastest implementation of LP algorithms used in NMR.
 It gives very good results with phase sensitive data, in particular with HSQC and related spectra.
 However, it does not work very well with spectra in magnitude (or non phase sensitive) mode.
 In fact, Toeplitz method does not make it possible to reflect the roots of the LP coefficients within the unit circle because the resulting new LP coefficients get worse.
+With such problems in mind, we decided to try the well known Zhu-Bax approach.
+In short, the algorithm calculates the forward and backward LP because in theory they should be identical.
+However, in presence of noise they are different.
+Zhu and Bax proposed to reduce the contribution of the random errors induced by noise by simply averaging the two sets of coefficients (fwd & bwd).
+Finally new roots are computed based on the average coefficients.
+Zhu-Bax LP algorithm has been speeded up and it will be the default algorithm for forward LP as it is numerically much more stable and produces more artifacts-free spectra.

 The Burg method is probably the first implementation of Linear Prediction developed by John Burg many years ago and it was extensively used in geophysics, but in general, should not be used with NMR data.